DHRI-Curriculum/NLTK_DHRI/lessons.md

 You will also need [`nltk`](https://github.com/DHRI-Curriculum/install/blob/master/sections/nltk.md) and [`matplotlib`](https://github.com/DHRI-Curriculum/install/blob/master/sections/conda.md) to complete this tutorial.
 Both packages come installed with Anaconda.
 To check to be sure you have them, open a new Jupyter Notebook (or any IDE to run Python).

+We suggest that you create a directory for the text analysis workshop.
+You might want to have this directory inside the `Documents` directory, or maybe you already have a `projects` directory.
+That is really up to you, and your personal preference.
+This workshop will assume you will create a folder called `text_analysis` on your `Documents` folder, but you should do as you wish.
+Note: the terms `directories` and `folders` are used interchangeably in the computing world, and we will do the same here.

 Find Anaconda Navigator on your computer (it should be located in the folder with your other applications), and from Anaconda Navigator's interface, launch a Jupyter Notebook.

 ![jupyter notebook launch screen](images/jupyter.png)

 It will open in the browser.
+All of the directories (folders) in your `home` directory will appear.
+(This may vary depending on what OS you are using, as the file structure can be different)

+We will now open a new file.
+It is very important that you make sure to open the file in the right place, so you can find it later.
+Navigate on the directories clicking on them until you are on the desired directory: in our case, `text_analysis`.

-All of the directories (folders) in your home directory will appear — we'll get to that later.
-For now, select `New` >> `Python3` in the upper right corner.
+Once you are in the right place, select `New` >> `Python3` in the upper right corner.

 ![jupyter notebook "open new file" screen](images/jupyter1.png)